inbo/data-publication/occurrences/paper-guidelines.md

 ### Dataset description

-Text describing the technical details of how the dataset was built.
+Technical description of how the dataset was built.
 Does not appear in the IPT metadata.

 * **Object name**: Darwin Core Archive `title`
 * **Character encoding**: UTF-8